sahith2791/travel/CSS Exercise/README.md

     - href - points to the location of your css file
     - rel - set to ‘stylesheets’ that will link the style sheets
     - type - must be set to ‘text/css’ for linking css.

+# JavaScript Exercise
+Create a google like statis search page with help html + css + js

+or

+Create a simple Form (Static) with help of html + css + js.